Affordable Places To Impress An Out-Of-Towner

-To keep the locals-only mood going, head to Left Bank for a glass of wine.
+To keep the locals-only mood going, head to Left Bank for a glass of natural wine.
 It’s like hanging out in your buddy’s tricked-out basement, where on Tuesdays you can bring your own vinyl for them to play while you try out wines that won’t burn a hole in your wallet.
 They don’t serve food, so you can also bring your own snacks.
-After a few $5 glasses of red, your friends will probably start thinking about moving to Seattle.
+After a few inexpensive glasses of Slovenian red, your friends will probably start thinking about moving to Seattle.

 The locally-sourced ingredients make the pizza at The Independent very “Seattle.”
 Neapolitan pies here range from classic pepperoni and New Haven-style clam to one topped with olives, gorgonzola, and speck—and they go just as well with a bottle of wine as they do with a few cider tallboys.
 Just remember to email ahead and make a reservation.